Kao Hua-chu

-Kao Hua-chu (高華柱 (高华柱, Gāo Huázhù); born 2 October 1946) is a retired Republic of China Army general and the incumbent Secretary-General of the National Security Council of the Republic of China.
+Kao Hua-chu (高華柱 (高华柱, Gāo Huázhù); born 2 October 1946) is a retired Republic of China Army general and the former Secretary-General of the National Security Council of the Republic of China from 2015 to 2016.
 He was the Minister of National Defense that appointed to the post by then Premier-designate Wu Den-yih on 9 September 2009.
 On 29 July 2013, Kao resigned from his post due to the death scandal of Corporal Hung Chung-chiu of the Republic of China Army during his conscription on 4 July 2013.

-Early life
+Early life and education

+After graduating from National Nantou Senior High School, Kao graduated from the Republic of China Military Academy in 1959 and was commissioned as an officer in the Republic of China Armed Forces.
+He then graduated from National Defense University in 1971 with a degree in war studies and earned a master's degree in engineering management from George Washington University in the United States.

 1974 Army helicopter crash

 In 1974, Kao was involved in a helicopter crash in Taoyuan County (now Taoyuan City) with his colleagues, including Yu Hao-chang, the then-Commanding General of Army Command Headquarters.
-The accident involved two UH-1H helicopters crashed due to bad weather.
-It killed than 20 people and seriously injuring Kao, yet he still managed to carry Yu on his back while looking for help.
+The accident involved two UH-1H helicopters that crashed due to bad weather.
+It killed more than 20 people and seriously injured Kao, yet he still managed to carry Yu on his back while looking for help.